chingu-voyages/voyage-project-tier3-expensesplitter/README.md

 #### Functionality
 - Overview

-  - [ ] Develop a single-page application (SPA) that simulates an expense splitting system.
+  - [ ] Develop a Full Stack application that simulates an expense splitting system.

+- Google Authentication and Database Integration

+  - [ ] Implement Google Authentication to allow users to securely log in using their Google accounts.
+      - Obtain and configure the Google API key.
+      - Set up OAuth 2.0 to enable Google Sign-In for the application.
+      - Ensure secure handling of authentication tokens and user data.
+      - Implement appropriate user session management, including login and logout functionalities.
+  - [ ] Integrate a database system to store and manage user data and other relevant information.

 - Expense Group Management